TutorialStudyMite

 chess_board[3] = 2.
 2 stands for column 2 of row 3.

-Step 6: Since all queens are not yet placed, we move to the next iteration to place queen in fourth row.
-Hence, function call is row = 4 and n = 4.
+Step 6: Since all queens are not yet placed, we move to the next iteration to place the queen in the fourth row.
+Hence, the function call is row = 4 and n = 4.

 1 2 3 4